Kalyzee/knotes/README.md

 Login

-To enable this KNotes into your course you have to :
+To enable this Knotes into your course you have to:
   - On a studio course main page go to Setting > Advanced Settings.

 ![](http://www.kalyzee.com/wp-content/uploads/2015/09/edx-advanced-setting-enabling-knotes.png)